Eagle Island Camp: Information from the owner

-Many people come to Eagle Island purely to experience its huge variety of birds.
-The 400 land and aquatic species drawn by the watery Okavango Delta make for unrivalled viewing.
+Many people come to Belmond Eagle Island Lodge purely to experience its huge variety of birds.
+The 400 land and aquatic species drawn to the watery Okavango Delta make for unrivalled bird viewing.

 Your pilot’s voice is coming through on the headset.
 “Look to the right where a herd of buffalos is crossing the river.
 We’re going down for a close-up view.”
 Next, you’re soaring up again.
 “We’re heading to a higher altitude.
-See the formation of the channels and the way in which the water and land mass has evolved.”
+See the formation of the channels and the way in which the water and land mass has evolved over centuries.”

 Helicopter flights over Botswana are one of life’s big adventures.
 Hunting has rarely been done from above and therefore animals are unperturbed by aircraft.
 Surprisingly, you may hover just a few feet over great herds of zebra as they continue to graze, completely unconcerned.

-Even more exciting, you may be able to touch down on an island far away from human habitation and stand in a spot that for thousands of years has been cut off from the world beyond.
-A speed boat may appear bearing coffee or a celebratory glass of sparkling wine: sip at leisure as you gaze on lush, riverine scenery—one of the world’s last wildernesses.
+Even more exciting, you may be able to touch down on an island far away from human habitation and stand in a spot that has not been touched by the modern world.
+A speed boat may appear bearing coffee or a celebratory glass of sparkling wine: sip at leisure as you gaze on lush, riverine scenery—one of the world’s last great wildernesses.